V3XATI0N/php-app-framework/README.md

 ### DEFINING OBJECTS THAT BELONG TO SOMEONE ELSE'S MODEL

 A plugin can define additional objects of a type defined by Core or by another plugin.
 To do this, add another item to the `models.json` file called `append`.
 This is a list of sub-objects consisting of a `model` field naming the type of objects you're defining and a `store` naming a path (relative to the plugin's root folder) to a JSON or YAML file containing the objects.
 This is how you add pages to the Admin page menu, since admin pages are defined by the `admin_modules` model.

+### MANAGING OBJECT MODEL TYPES

+You can also use the API to perform CRUD operations on the model definitions with `GET`, `PATCH`, `POST`, and `DELETE` methods on the `/api/admin/models` endpoint.
+Just be mindful of the fact that you can mess up existing data objects if you're not careful:

+* Changing a model's storage location won't automatically migrate existing objects.
+* Adding/removing required fields might cause existing objects to be out of spec.
+* Changing field types can cause existing objects to display weird field values.

+Also the `/api/admin/models` endpoint only works at the whole-model level (for example, you can't make requests to `/api/admin/models/cool_model/field_name` or something).

+Any models created using this API endpoint will behave as if they were defined by Core (you're actually editing `/utils/model_defs.json` with this endpoint).

 ### ACCESSING MODELS